 We hear and see it all the time.
 In fact, we often treat clients that have been advised to exfoliate with scrubs, acids and mitts as much as 2-3 times a week and in some cases, as often as everyday!

-To be quite frank – it’s bloody ridiculous!
+To be quite frank – it’s bloody ridiculous and downright stupid advice!

 Your skin has its own exfoliation schedule.
 If your skin is having trouble self-exfoliating, then there are underlying issues that need to be addressed.
-Your skin isn’t thankful for the constant abuse or forcefully removing it.
+Your skin isn’t thankful for the constant abuse.
 Not to mention that the layer you’re destroying is actually designed to protect you.

 When your skin is in a true state of health/homeostasis, you will very rarely need anything more then a good cleanser.
 No scrubs, no peels, no micros.
 Imagine the time and money you could save.